IBM-Security/verify-keycloak-integration/hld.md

 * RedHat SSO: 7.3 (forked from Keycloak 4.8.*)

 The tentative plan for Keycloak (community) 9.* release is end of February.

+### 8.2.
+Source Code Management

+Given the requirement to support a small amount of Keycloak/RedHat SSO versions concurrently, we need to carefully plan how we intend to manage our source code so as to facilitate making changes for different Keycloak releases.

+In general, our development work targeted towards the latest version of Keycloak should map to our repository's `master` branch.
+As we stabilize `master` in preparation for a release, releases will be tagged in GitHub, and published to maven or wherever we end up publishing our artifacts.

+As new versions come out, any subsequent changes needed _for only older versions_ of Keycloak should be handled by forking the master branch at the last known common point, and these changes would be made in a branch divergent from `master`.
+The branch name should indicate the corresponding Keycloak version.

+Branching diagram coming _soon_.

 ## 9. Documentation